ILCL: Inverse Logic-Constraint Learning from Temporally Constrained Demonstrations: Introduction

 Another challenge arises from the ill-posed nature of non-Markovian constraints.
 Given this ill-posedness, conventional approaches often focus on finding constraints without simultaneously considering the reward maximization in policy learning.
 This reduces the chance of finding optimal and transferable constraints from experts.
 Further, the non-Markovian property requires evaluating the history of state-action sequences, which yields sparse feedback during policy learning.
 These combined challenges complicate the integration of TL with conventional ICL frameworks~\cite{liu2025a} via inverse and forward constraint reinforcement learning (CRL) processes.

 We propose inverse logic-constraint learning (ILCL), a free-form transferable TL-constraint learning algorithm.
-Our method involves constraint learning as a two-player zero-sum game, similar to~\cite{kim2024learning}, between 1) a genetic algorithm-based temporal-logic mining (GA-TL-Mining) and 2) logic-constrained reinforcement learning (Logic-CRL).
-GA-TL-Mining efficiently constructs a syntax tree for parameterized truncated linear temporal logic (TLTL)~\cite{tltlli2017reinforcement} without predefined templates.
+Our method involves constraint learning as a two-player zero-sum game~\cite{kim2024learning}, between 1) a genetic algorithm-based temporal-logic mining (GA-TL-Mining) and 2) logic-constrained reinforcement learning (Logic-CRL).
+GA-TL-Mining constructs a syntax tree for parameterized truncated linear temporal logic (TLTL)~\cite{tltlli2017reinforcement} without predefined templates.
 Subsequently, Logic-CRL finds a policy that maximizes task rewards while adhering to the constructed TLTL constraints, measuring the degree of logic satisfaction across a trajectory using a robustness function.
-To handle the history dependency inherent in TL constraints in CRL, we introduce a constraint redistribution method, analogous to reward redistribution approaches \cite{arjona2019rudder,gangwani2020learning}, converting trajectory-based constraints into state-action constraints.
+To handle the history dependency inherent in TL constraints in CRL, we introduce a constraint redistribution method, analogous to reward redistribution approaches \cite{arjona2019rudder,gangwani2020learning}, converting trajectory constraints into state-action constraints.
 To the best of our knowledge, we provide the first CRL approach that generalizes to arbitrary TL constraints.

-We perform a statistical evaluation of ILCL against state-of-the-art ICL baselines.
-Across four simulated navigation and manipulation benchmark environments, ILCL outperforms baselines in learning diverse forms of TL constraints, achieving the lowest constraint-violation scores while yielding high task reward returns comparable to expert behaviors.
+We evaluate ILCL against state-of-the-art ICL baselines in four simulated navigation and manipulation benchmark environments.
+ILCL outperforms baselines in learning diverse forms of TL constraints, achieving the lowest constraint-violation scores while yielding high task reward returns comparable to expert behaviors.
 We also demonstrate the applicability of the learned constraints by successfully transferring a constraint to a real-world \textit{peg-in-shallow-hole} task, thereby demonstrating the robustness and scalability of TL constraints.